Magisk-Modules-Repo/ARCore_enabler/README.md

 The module also adds a xml so that Play Store will allow you to look for apps that support ARCore and install ARCore itself.

+# Notes
-# Clear Play Store data after installing the module, otherwise Play Store won't notice the changes
+1. Clear Play Store data after installing the module, otherwise Play Store won't notice the changes;
+2. Security patches info in system settings won't show the right phone patches, but the fingerprint one after installing the module.

 # Downloads